This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Eid ul Fitr is a special day among families and friends throughout the Islamic world.
 This two-to-three-day festival takes place immediately following the end of the month of Ramadan and is the most significant and joyous observance of the Islamic faith.

-As we prepare to welcome the holiest of months, here are the dates, public holidays and observances in welcoming and celebrating Eid ul Fitr 2021 in Saudi Arabia.
+As we prepare to welcome the holiest of months, here are the dates, public holidays and observances for welcoming and celebrating Eid ul Fitr 2023 in Saudi Arabia.

 Determining the date of the Eid ul Fitr depends on the sighting of the crescent moon (a day after the new moon).
 As such, the process of determining the date of the Eid ul Fitr can only be performed under the cover of night.
 Should the crescent moon not be spotted, Ramadan continues for another day.

 As no announcement has been made yet, although the Eid ul Fitr is expected to fall on Friday, 21 April 2023.

 Eid ul Fitr 2023 is a major public holiday in Saudi Arabia.
 For this year’s Eid ul Fitr, residents can look forward to a full week of holiday starting at the end of the working day on April 20 (Thursday) until 26 April, on account of Eid Al-Fitr.

 Eid ul Fitr in Saudi Arabia

 As the first and foremost Islamic holiday, Eid ul Fitr is a joyful and momentous occasion celebrated by all walks of life in Saudi Arabia.